Navigating the App

 4. Wi-Fi strength test that will make sure your Bird Buddy works in its new environment.

 1. After clicking "Pair Your Feeder" on the welcome screen when you sign into your account in the app, you have to set the name and location of your feeder.

-- Then you will be asked to enable Location Services (Android) and Bluetooth (iOS&Android).
-If your device runs on iOS, you don't have to enable location services.
+2. Then you will be asked to enable Location Services (Android) and Bluetooth (iOS & Android).
+If your device runs on iOS, you don't have to enable location services:

 Once you click “Enable” within the app, you’ll receive a default iOS/Android notification.
-If you're an Android user, make sure location services are really enabled, sometimes it still needs to be turned on manually from the toolbar after giving it permission in the app.
+If you're an Android user, make sure location services are really enabled, sometimes location will still need to be turned on manually from the toolbar after giving the permission.

-- If the module does not turn on, make sure your module is fully charged.
+5. If the module does not turn on, make sure your module is fully charged.
 If it's not, charge it and unplug it before continuing.
-If the device is ready for Bluetooth pairing, you should see a blinking blue LED light on the module, though it's a bit faint (enclose the area with the light with your hand to see it better.)
+If the device is ready for Bluetooth pairing, you should see a blinking blue LED light on the module, though it's a bit faint (Enclose the area with the light with your hand to see it better.)

-- Once the app finds your feeder, your mobile device shows the pop-for the Bluetooth pairing request, make sure to click "Pair".
+7. Once the app finds your feeder, your mobile device shows the pop-for the Bluetooth pairing request, make sure to click "Pair".
 On certain devices, the Bluetooth setup might prompt you to input a pairing code; this is not needed so you can just click "Pair".

 8. Success!
 You’ve now paired your Bird Buddy’s camera module with your mobile device.
 You can now turn off Location Services and your Bluetooth (in case you ever have to re-pair the device, make sure to turn them on again).
-The Bluetooth connection is only needed for the initial exchange of information, and you can disable Bluetooth on your mobile device once your Bird Buddy is securely connected to your Wi-Fi network that your camera module will connect to (which is covered in the next section).
+The Bluetooth connection is only needed for the initial exchange of information, and you can disable Bluetooth on your mobile device once your Bird Buddy is securely connected to your Wi-Fi network.

 During the second part of the pairing flow, you will have to select your desired Wi-Fi network from the list of available networks.
 Make sure that the network meets Bird Buddy's connectivity requirements.